xiaolicheng/blue-prism-utility/README.md

 This asset is designed for Blue Prism v6.5.

 # Installation
-1. Download or clone this repository
+1. Download this repository from the Releases page: https://github.com/blue-prism/blue-prism-utility/releases
 2. Launch Blue Prism and select `File > Import`
 3. Select the downloaded .bprelease file and import it into Blue Prism